Finpension Vested Benefits Review 2026 – Pros & Cons

 I wish I had access to vested benefits accounts to invest with Finpension Vested Benefits instead of investing in my second pillar.

 And here is excellent news for Switzerland: finpension also offers the best third pillar of Switzerland.
 Their third pillar uses the same philosophy as their vested benefits and 1e offer.
 And it comes with a mobile application and a web application.
-I think this is great to have more options for good third pillars.
+I think it is great to have more options for good third pillars.

 Do you have any experience with Finpension Vested Benefits?
 What do you think of their vested benefits offer?

-Recommended reading
+More reading

-1. Thanks for the article!
+Thanks for the article!
 Very helpful.

 One question, I am doing a sabbatical and planning to move my money to valuepension for a bit more than a year.
 You mention the fee of 400 CHF if the money is withdrawn within 1 year, is there any fee if I am employed again after 2 years and move the money again to the second pillar pension of the future employer?